IU-PR/Capstone_project/README.md

 git push
 ```

-or
+to [push your changes](https://git-scm.com/docs/git-push) to the remote repository or

 ```bash
 git push --set-upstream origin your-branch-name
 ```

-if you are pushing for the first time, to [push your changes](https://git-scm.com/docs/git-push) to the remote repository.
+if you are pushing for the first time.

 ## Pull requests